wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 }
 {% endhighlight %}

-When we compile the code, noticed that we get an compilation error C3861 telling that _'Add' identifier not found_, of course, because _`Main.cpp`_ has no idea what _`Add`_ is.
+After we compiled the code, you probably noticed that there is an compilation error C3861 telling that _'Add' identifier not found_, of course, because _`Main.cpp`_ has no idea what _`Add`_ is.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/05.PNG)

 One of the ways to fix this is to simply copy the function signature into _`Main.cpp`_, to tell the compiler that _`Add`_ is a function receives two int parameters and returns an int value.